iamzeynepcetin/mlops_project/README.md

     2. mlflow_server.service -> service file that includes MLflow Server.

     Your system should have the project environment installed, and there should be an "mlflowruns" bucket under the "s3" with an "mlflow" folder.
 Additionally, you need to specify your own machine's IP address after "--host" flag.
 5. .aws -> You should fill the example AWS file with your own information and place it under the /root directory.
+There is one more under web-services path for docker container.